cube-js/cube/docs/content/Caching/Caching.md

 });
 ```

-By default, Cube.js will refresh the cache in the background in the [development mode][link-development-mode].
-When development mode is disabled you need to explicitly activate background refresh by setting the corresponding environment variable `CUBEJS_SCHEDULED_REFRESH_TIMER=true`.
+By default, Cube.js will refresh the cache in the background when in [development mode][link-development-mode].
+When development mode is disabled, background refreshing can be enabled by setting `CUBEJS_SCHEDULED_REFRESH_TIMER` to `true`.

  We recommend to run background refresh in the separate worker for production deployments.
 Please consult the [production checklist][link-production-checklist] for more information.